-^{} India's Contribution to the Great War (published by authority of the Government of India, 1923), pp. 98 and 160.
+India's Contribution to the Great War, published by authority of the Government of India, 1923, pp. 98 and 160.

-India, referred to already.
-In my book, England's Debt to India, I traced the history of the land policy of the British Government from the earliest days of the East India Company up to the time of writing that book.
+commonplace of Indian life.
+Agriculture is India's chief industry.
+The subject has been discussed in detail in Mr. Lupton's book, Happy India, referred to already.
+In my book England's Debt to India, I traced the history of the land policy of the British Government from the earliest days of the East India Company up to the time of writing that book.
 I quoted therein figures about the raw produce of India exported to England from 1903-04 up to 1913-14.
 In 1913-14, the United Kingdom commanded 23.4 per cent. of India's total exports.
 No other country took more than 10 per cent.
-In 1924-25, the figure for the United Kingdom rose to 25.5 per cent., next in order coming Japan with 14.3 per cent.
+In 1924-25, the figure for the United Kingdom rose to 25.5 per cent., the next in order coming Japan with 14.3 per cent.
 In 1913-14 the United Kingdom supplied 64.1 per cent. of the total purchases of India.
 In 1924-25 it supplied 54.1 per cent.
-From the figures given in my England's Debt to India, I deduced the following conclusions with regard to some important articles of produce:
+From the figures given in my England's Debt to India, I deduced the following conclusions with regard to some important articles of produce.